tuiSSE/SiriusWebTemplate/README.md

 After the installation and build process has been completed, the custom metamodel can be used within Sirius Web for the creation and handling of domain-specific models.

+**Acknowledgment**
+This project is based on a tutorial project created and provided by [Théo Giraudet](https://www.linkedin.com/in/theo-giraudet/).

 ## Repository workflow

 1. Fork this template.